Alaricus/wattos/README.md

 The site is also mobile-friendly, and should be accessible.

-All of the assets (images, favicon, 3D models, and fonts) are stolen from the Internet because I don't know how to make them myself.
+All of the assets (images, favicon, 3D models, and fonts) are stolen from the Internet because I don't know how to create art.